Designing for the "Muscles from Brussels": A High-Velocity Creative Journey

 However, as any freelancer knows, the most difficult stunt isn't the split, it's getting paid.

-While Jean-Claude is full of heart and energy, he is also a global "ghost."
-Chasing him for payment meant chasing a man who was simultaneously in Knokke, Hong Kong, Los Angeles, and London.
+While Jean-Claude is full of heart and energy, he is also a global "ghost" when he decides to.
+Chasing him to ask for his billing information meant chasing a man who was simultaneously in Knokke, Hong Kong, Los Angeles, and London.
 Appointments were made, then postponed, then vanished into the ether.

-When the "ghosting" became a bridge too far, I had to get a little creative with my technical skillset.
-I didn't just send an email; I asked my developper, Stephane, to write a custom script.
+When the "ghosting" became a bridge too far, I had to get a little creative with our technical skillset.
+I didn't just send messages or emails; I asked my developper, Stephane, to write a "JCVD custom script".

 We set up an automated system that sent regular, persistent reminders to Jean-Claude, his manager, and his legal team in Los Angeles.
-The script cataloged every demand, every hour worked, and every visual delivered.
-After several days of their inboxes being politely but relentlessly flooded with my "reminders," the endurance test finally ended.
+The scripted emails cataloged every demand on their side, every hour worked, and every visual delivered.
+After several days/weeks of their inboxes being politely but relentlessly flooded with my "reminders," the endurance test finally ended.
 Tired of the digital siege, they finally agreed to settle the bill.